 As long as it remained possible that a charge of witchcraft might bring about a terminally abrupt end to a horse-trainer’s career there was a need for secrecy.
 It is said that just to be seen talking to an animal was quite enough to attract a charge of devil-worship.
 So it’s no wonder that those who were skilful in the specialised handling of ‘difficult’ horses also became very secretive about their work.
 They often chose to work in solitude giving even more credence to the claim that something ‘mystical’ was going on.

 It makes a good story, but it would have been even better if the horses Dan treated had stayed well-behaved.
 Alas no. They returned to their old ways once away from Dan’s influence.
-Some said that Sullivan’s method, whatever it was, was cruel, and that he damaged the reputation of those ‘whisperers’ who, by some innate gift, were able to quiet the most unruly horse.
+Some said that Sullivan’s method, whatever it was, was cruel.
+That he damaged the reputation of those ‘whisperers’ who, by some innate gift, were able to quiet the most unruly horse.
 Whatever the truth was, the term ‘horse whisperer’ had arrived.

 There were indeed some strange rituals associated with some of these societies.
-One such was called the ‘Water of the Moon’, and was commonly practised in East Anglia and Cambridgeshire regions of England .
+One such was called the ‘Water of the Moon’.
+This was commonly practised in East Anglia and Cambridgeshire regions of England.
 The ritual required that the horseman kill a frog or toad and hang the body on a thorn tree until only the skeleton remained.
 At full moon the man then had to take the skeleton to a running stream and throw it into the water.
-One small forked bone would detach itself from rest and float upstream, and it was this bone from which the horseman would then derive devil-given power over horses.
+One small forked bone would detach itself from rest and float upstream.
+It was this bone from which the horseman would then derive devil-given power over horses.
 Such were the Toadmen; whisperers with a demonic covenant!

-Of course many of the old horsemen were extremely good – their whole livelihood and safety depended on their ability to achieve a good working relationship with the equines in their care.
+Of course many of the old horsemen were extremely good.
+Their whole livelihood and safety depended on their ability to achieve a good working relationship with the equines in their care.
 And it is also true that there are people who do seem to have a natural flair for working with horses.
-But this has nothing to do with ‘whispering’ or pacts with the devil, and an awful lot to do with body language, personal temperament and, perhaps most important of all, patience, kindness and a real affection for horses.
+But this has nothing to do with ‘ horse whispering’ or pacts with the devil.
+Rather an awful lot to do with body language, personal temperament and, perhaps most important of all; patience, kindness and a real affection for horses.

 For every gifted horseperson there are, and always have been, untold numbers of charlatans whose primary interest is lightening the purses of the unwary and gullible.

 Take for example the classic case of ‘Professor’ Sample and his ”Marvellous Horse Taming Machine”.
 Sample arrived in London in 1885 bringing with him his machine, with which he declared he could tame three or four wild horses an hour.
-The machine consisted of a platform onto which a horse would be loaded and secured, and which would then be spun by a steam engine until the horse was made quite dizzy.
+The machine consisted of a platform onto which a horse would be loaded and secured.
+This would then be spun by a steam engine until the horse was made quite dizzy.
 Unfortunately for the self-styled professor the machine failed to work during several public displays in theatres of the time.
-Such was the design that the mechanism would only function when sited on a level surface, and theatre stages are commonly angled down toward the audience – otherwise, and heaven forbid, people might be spinning horses to this day!
+Such was the design that the mechanism would only function when sited on a level surface, and theatre stages are commonly angled down toward the audience; otherwise, and heaven forbid, people might be spinning horses to this day!

 Horsemanship in the 1800s was still an unscientific practice, perhaps due, in part, to the mysticism of the past.
 The following bizarre suggestion is taken from a collection called The Horsekeeper’s Handbook of Tips and Wrinkles and titled “How to Handle a Savage, Vicious Horse”